Celebrating pregnancy after the loss of a baby looks different for everyone

 The next several days, weeks and months were full of tears, confusion and anger.
 It was so hard to be around pregnant friends.
 I couldn’t go to baby showers and I got off Facebook altogether.

 This was absolutely the hardest part of our lives and our marriage.
 I didn’t think I would ever heal.

 But as time went on, the open wounds in our hearts healed.
 The pain never goes away, but it does become less raw and sharp.
 We’re beyond blessed to now have three amazingly beautiful, smart, hilarious and energetic little girls.
 We still miss the baby girl who’s not here, but we know we’ll meet her some day.

 Planning your rainbow baby session

-Whether you’re planning a rainbow maternity, Fresh 48 or in-home newborn photograph session, here are a few things I want you to consider:
+Whether you’re planning a rainbow maternity, Fresh 48 or in-home newborn photograph session, here are a few things to consider:

 Sometimes rainbow sessions are full of joy, while others are a little quieter.
 Any reaction or emotion you feel during your rainbow baby session is totally normal.
 I’ve seen a full range of emotions from parents during rainbow baby sessions, all of which come from a place of deep love for all of their babies.

 You don’t have to feel guilty about celebrating this baby